 Staff Favorites

-10 Cultivars Listed
+6 Cultivars Listed

 5 Y-Y

 Where were you when you first saw Chipper?
-We were slack jawed in a greenhouse in North Holland when we were told “You can’t afford that”.
-Fast forward to today, and it turns out we can afford Chipper.
 A meteor shower of vertically pendant blooms with compound color leaving a trail of wavy and reflexed petals.
-One to start a collection with, one to end with.
-We hang out together a lot in the Spring.
+One to start a collection with, one to end with. at fifty years old not only does Chipper have great substance and poise, he is also fertile, a bit of a rarity in triandrus.

 7 W-GWW

 Dainty Miss is a siren's song in the garden.
 An all-white jonquil she goes it alone, only one two-inch perfectly appointed, dainty-cupped flower per stem please.
 Wanting a chorus of Dainty Miss for your garden is only natural.
 Compelling.
 Benchable.
+Highly mucronate.
 Miss Dainty is an ADS Classic, Wister Award winner, a mid century spell of Grant Mitsch witchcraft.

 6 Y-Y